New Hire Onboarding

 The project became a practical example of applying UX in Learning Design.

-By using the Design Thinking framework (Empathize → Define → Ideate → Prototype → Test), I merged Learning Experience Design (LXD) with systems thinking.
+By using the Design Thinking framework and Double Diamond We merged Learning Experience Design (LXD) with systems thinking.

 This approach allowed better collaboration with internal stakeholders (Product, Operations, and Quality) ensuring the training design aligned with business strategy and long-term scalability.